 - Client Independence Skills Service

-As part of the TAC and WorkSafe registration requirements disability services providers must maintain an up-to-date Incident Register.
+As part of the TAC and WorkSafe registration requirements attendant care service providers must maintain an up-to-date Incident Register.

 1. What is a serious incident?

 A serious incident is where a certain act or event has occurred or is alleged to have occurred, in connection with the provision of TAC-funded disability supports or services and which resulted in harm or has the potential to harm a client.

 The meaning of the phrase ‘in connection with’ covers incidents that:

 - may have occurred during the course of supports or services being provided;

 - arise out of the provision, alteration or withdrawal of supports or services; and/or

 - may not have occurred during the provision of supports but are connected because it arose out of the provision of supports or services.

 It is important to report serious incidents immediately to ensure appropriate action can be taken.
 Early reporting is essential to:

 - ensure timely and effective responses are taken to address immediate client/injured worker safety and wellbeing